giriaryan694-a11y/TermuxCodeSpace/README.md

 [2026-08-12 10:14:02] ALLOW CONNECT   github.com:443
 [2026-08-12 10:14:03] ALLOW GET      raw.githubusercontent.com:443
+[2026-08-12 10:14:04] ALLOW CONNECT   archive.ubuntu.com:443
 [2026-08-12 10:14:11] DENY  CONNECT   ads.example.com:443
 ```

+If the proxy has been turned off for that codespace (`p`), this screen shows `Proxy: disabled` instead, and the log simply won't be receiving new entries.

 Press `Ctrl+C` to return to the menu.